preactjs/benchmarks/Architecture.md

 > Perhaps we should just align to the latest API of the library and everything
 > else must conform to that API if possible.

-> TODO: Could we use `npm:` dependency aliases for different dependency versions?

 ## Decisions

 - Q: Use Tach's web server or Vite